Early Years at Knayton

 Planning in the Moment

 In Early Years, we have a rigorous approach to phonics teaching.
 Children work together with targeted support.
-We use ‘Letters and Sounds’ to inform our planning and a large variety of practical activities, both inside and outdoors.
+We use our chosen programme ‘Little Wandle’ to inform our planning and a large variety of practical activities, both inside and outdoors.
 Each phonics adult-led session comprises of four parts: revisit/review; teach; practise and apply.
 This ensures that children make rapid progress.
 Each child has a phonics pack and two books they take home to support their early reading skills.
-Their reading books link to the Phonics sound they are being taught and they can choose a library book to read for pleasure.
+Their reading books link to the Phonics sound they are being taught and they can also choose a library book to read for pleasure.

 Parents as Partners

 Tapestry is a secure online Learning Journal we use to record photos, observations and comments, in line with the Early Years Foundation Stage curriculum, to build up a record of your child’s experiences during their time with us.
 This system allows us to work with parents and carers to share information and record the children’s play and learning in and outside of the classroom on a daily basis.
 At Knayton we actively encourage our parents to upload home achievements onto Tapestry, these are celebrated in class throughout the week.